yonasBSD/stalwart-mail-server/README.md

 Your support is crucial in helping us continue to improve the project, add new features, and maintain the highest level of quality.
 By [becoming a sponsor](https://opencollective.com/stalwart), you help fund the development and future of Stalwart.
 As a thank-you, sponsors who contribute $5 per month or more will automatically receive a [Enterprise edition](https://stalw.art/enterprise/) license.
 And, sponsors who contribute $30 per month or more, also have access to [Premium Support](https://stalw.art/support) from Stalwart Labs.

-<br/>If you would like to support our open source work, please consider [becoming a sponsor](https://opencollective.com/stalwart).

 ## Funding

 Part of the development of this project was funded through: